 A 20+ year veteran of high-growth emerging and established B2B and B2B2C companies, Kelly is a technology optimist who has built her career on a passion for breaking new ground, having never held a role that someone held before her.
 She joined Edison in 2014 from SundaySky where, during her tenure, revenue grew 3X year over year, and she established the company as the leader in personalized video.
-In addition to her time at SundaySky, Kelly has held leadership positions at Operative, an Edison portfolio company sold to SintecMedia for $200M, and LivePerson (LPSN) where revenue increased from $49 million to $100 million during her tenure.
+In addition to her time at SundaySky, Kelly has held leadership positions at Operative, an Edison portfolio company sold to SintecMedia for $200M, and LivePerson (LPSN) where revenue doubled during her tenure.
 Prior to LivePerson, she started a wine venture, Oriel, achieving profitability in three years and doubling sales year over year.
 Kelly began her career in various roles at Lotus (acquired by IBM).
 She got the startup bug in 2000 when Ray Ozzie, the inventor of Lotus Notes, recruited her to Groove Networks, where she spent five years prior to the company's acquisition by Microsoft.

 Axial, Bento for Business, Billtrust, Blue Medora, Emplify, ExecVision, GAN Integrity, ItemMaster, Kinetiq, Lawnstarter, Salsa Labs, Suuchi, Terminus

 BA, Michigan State University